-(a) All Marine Corps installations shall use and comply with enclosure (1).

-(b) Local standard operating procedures may be developed to augment enclosure (1) or to deal with procedures not addressed.
+- (a) All Marine Corps installations shall use and comply with enclosure (1). - (b) Local standard operating procedures may be developed to augment enclosure (1) or to address procedures not addressed. - b.

-b.
 Subordinate Element Missions.
-Commanders will implement the contents of this Order and augment the guidance provided with local directives, as required.

-5. Administration and Logistics
+Commanders will implement the contents of this Order and augment the guidance provided with local directives, as required. - 5.
+Administration and Logistics.

-a.
 Recommendations concerning this manual are invited and will be submitted to the Commandant of the Marine Corps (PS) via the appropriate chain of command.

-b.
-Records shall be managed according to National Archives and Records Administration approved dispositions per reference (b) to ensure proper maintenance, use, accessibility and preservation, regardless of format or medium.